hwillGIT/IsaiahStudyInteractive/replit.md

 - Chapter 7 (25 verses): The Sign of Immanuel - God With Us
 - Chapter 8 (22 verses): Sanctuary or Stumbling Stone
 - Chapter 9 (21 verses): The Light in the Darkness and the Prince of Peace
+- Chapter 10 (34 verses): Assyria: God's Rod and the Remnant's Return
+- Chapter 11 (16 verses): The Messiah's Reign and the Peaceable Kingdom
+- Chapter 12 (6 verses): Song of Thanksgiving and Praise

 ## Recent Changes

+**November 9, 2025**: Completed chapters 10-12, finishing the entire "Book of Immanuel" section (chapters 7-12) and the opening division of Isaiah (chapters 1-12).
+Each new chapter follows the established pattern: thematic groups with descriptive names, exactly three structural markers with specific analytical descriptions, comprehensive reflections for key verses, and Scripture connections.
+Home page updated to display all 12 chapters with proper navigation integration.

 **November 9, 2025**: Corrected structural markers to reflect true chiastic centers.
 Each chapter now has exactly ONE yellow dot marking its true chiastic pivot (or none if structure doesn't have a clear symmetrical center).
 Previous markers that were actually narrative transitions, thematic climaxes, or dramatic turns have been removed.
 Hinge explanations updated to be uniform and succinct across all chapters.
 Chapter 8 corrected from 2 hinges to 1 (verse 14: sanctuary OR stumbling stone).